 International Visitors travel to the U.S. for carefully designed programs that reflect their professional interests and U.S. foreign policy goals.
 They travel in a variety of thematic programs, either individually or in groups, for up to three weeks.
 While in the U.S., International Visitors typically visit Washington, DC and three additional towns or cities that highlight the tremendous diversity of the U.S. They attend professional appointments with their American counterparts, learn about the U.S. system of government at the national, state and local levels, visit American schools, and experience American culture and social life.
 International Visitors also share with their culture and offer insight on best practices and perspectives with their American hosts.
-Most International Visitors are accompanied in the U.S. by either foreign language interpreters or English language officers, contractors though the State Department’s Office of Language Services.
+Most International Visitors are accompanied in the U.S. by either foreign language interpreters or English language officers.
 Not only do they provide language interpretation for the International Visitors, but they also help to explain American society, history, and culture.

 Can I apply to become an International Visitor?

 No, there is no application for this program.
 International Visitors are selected and nominated annually by American Foreign Service Officers at U.S. Embassies around the world.